 Naming of new streets

 To apply for new street names please print the application form and return it to us, along with a site location plan and street layout (if applicable).
-Developers are encouraged to suggest street names in Welsh in accordance with the Authority’s Welsh Language Policy.
+Developers are encouraged to suggest street names in Welsh in accordance with the Authority’s Compliance Notice – Section 44 Welsh Language (Wales) Measure 2011.
 Any English street names which are accepted will be registered as bilingual.
 All proposals are subject to approval by the Council.

 There is no charge for this service.